-250 delegates from 16 African countries met to discuss industry trends and challenges.
-Speakers emphasized the complexity of current market dynamics, highlighting women's unique ability to manage such challenges and the need for innovation and strategic re-engineering for long-term industry sustainability.
+The Africa Insurance Women Association (AIWA) held its first-250 delegates from 16 African countries met to discuss industry ever conference in November 2024, in Lagos, Nigeria.
+Established trends and challenges.
+Speakers emphasized the complexity of in 2023 during the African Insurance Organization (AIO) current market dynamics, highlighting women's unique ability to Conference in Algiers, AIWA was recognized as an AIO Associate manage such challenges and the need for innovation and strategic re-engineering for long-term industry sustainability. body at their Annual General Assembly.